-BMP Description: Spill Clean-Up (See Appendix B For Details) Installation Schedule: Immediately upon spills that may be harmful to receiving wa Maintenance and Inspection: See BMP SCU in Appendix B Responsible Staff: Provided by Contractor
+BMP Description: Spill Clean-Up (See Appendix B For Details) Installation Schedule: Immediately upon spills that may be harmful to receiving waters Maintenance and Inspection: Clean up spills immediately and remediate cause.
+Document all spills with required data.
+Contact required authorities for any spill of reportable quantity.
+Responsible Staff: Provided by Contractor